Herzegovina Affair: Bishop Alojzije Mišić

 The Herzegovinian Franciscans used Mišić's origin as an uninformed Bosnian outsider to try to change Decisia, the decision from 1899 on the division of parishes between them end the diocesan clergy issued by the Holy See, to their advantage.
 On 25 April 1922, the Provincial of the Herzegovinian Franciscans Alojzije Bubalo wrote a petition for the pope to give them the parishes that were designated for the diocesan clergy by Decisia.
-They demanded that all the parishes that exist and those that would be established in the Diocese of Mostar-Duvno belong to them, as well as the parish of Neum that belonged to the Diocese of Trebinje-Mrkan.
+They demanded that all the existing parishes and those that would be established in the Diocese of Mostar-Duvno belong to them, as well as the parish of Neum that belonged to the Diocese of Trebinje-Mrkan.
 The Franciscans reasoned that their request was justified since there was a lack of the diocesan clergy in the diocese, with only three priests active.
-However, the main reason for the lack of the secular clergy was insufficient care of the previous bishop, Bucnjić, and the current bishop Mišić, over raising the secular clergy.
-At the time, Mišić was supposed to travel to Rome for an ad limina visit with the pope, and was accompanied by friar Jerko Boras, custos of the Herzegovinian Franciscans.
-Boras was supposed to give the petition to the General of the Franciscan Order Bernardino Klumper who would discuss the issue with the pope.
-Since Klumper wasn't present at the time, the petition was given to Callisto Zuccotti, the procurator of the Franciscan Order.
+However, the main reason for the lack of the secular clergy was insufficient care of the previous bishop, Bucnjić, and the current bishop, Mišić, over raising the secular clergy.
+At the time, Mišić was supposed to travel to Rome for an ad limina visit with the pope and was accompanied by friar Jerko Boras, custos of the Herzegovinian Franciscans.
+Boras was supposed to petition the General of the Franciscan Order Bernardino Klumper, who would discuss the issue with the pope.
+Since Klumper wasn't present then, the petition was given to Callisto Zuccotti, the procurator of the Franciscan Order.
 Before giving the petition to the pope, Zuccotti invited Mišić, the protector of the Franciscan Order Cardinal Oreste Giorgi, and Boras to discuss the issue.
 They concluded that Mišić personally should modify and give the petition to the pope.

 Mišić modified the petition on 22 May 1922, and presented it as his own.
 The only difference between the two versions was that in Mišić's version, there's no distinction between the current and the future parishes that ought to be established.
-The reason for such a change was that the previous version stood in opposition to the canon law, which decreed that any newly established parish on the territory of an already existing one, belongs to the bishop, and not to any religious order.
+The reason for such a change was that the previous version opposed the canon law, which decreed that any newly established parish on the territory of an already existing one belongs to the bishop and not to any religious order.
 The Congregation on the Extraordinary Ecclesiastical Affairs asked Mišić to give them a list of parishes that would be at the disposal of the bishop.
-In the end, the Congregation refused to accept the petition, and requested that it should be approved by the bishop's consistory.
+In the end, the Congregation refused to accept the petition and requested that the bishop's consistory should approve it.